 How to get a donated dog wheelchair for your paraplegic pet is a question many pet owners ask themselves.
 That’s because they quickly learn a dog wheelchair is the one device that can have the greatest impact on their pet’s quality of life.
 Wheels give paralyzed dogs the freedom to walk and run like a normal dog.

 The problem led me to do some research and I was surprised to find lots of great resources.
-This post will direct you to the groups that show owners how to get a donated/ free dog wheelchair.
+This post will direct you to these groups.
+And when you find one that’s right for you just click on the highlighted link.
+It will take you directly to the organization’s application page.

-There are wonderful organizations and individuals that are ready to help you with free carts, donated wheelchairs and loaners.
-I have written about some of them before on their individual merits, but the time has come to put all of these groups together in one comprehensive list.
+These are wonderful organizations and individuals that are ready to help you with free carts, donated wheelchairs and loaners.
+I’ve written about some of them before on their individual merits, but this article includes information about all of the groups in one comprehensive list.
+When you find a group you like, click on the highlighted link and it will take you directly to their application page.

 Why dog wheelchairs are expensive.

 Dog wheelchairs are complicated and a lot of custom work goes into building each new cart.
 The leading U.S. manufacturers take pride in using durable, but lightweight materials that won’t strain a paralyzed dog’s back.
 In addition, the majority custom design each cart to meet the physical needs of individual pets.
 While this attention to detail is admirable, it also drives up the price.

 The groups who offer free donated dog wheelchairs, for the most part, are made up of animal lovers who have or once had a paralyzed dog in their life.
 They understand the obstacles and took it upon themselves to help others.
 Each group exists because of the generosity from the public.

 Here are the programs you should know: